WE ARE OPEN AND LENDING

 You will not qualify if you are a developer or landlord.

-for an investment property loan.
+If you are a private investor looking for an investment property loan.

 You do not occupy at least 51% of the property.